alx-sch/IRC_server/README.md

 3. **Wait for acceptance**: An *"Uploads & Downloads"* window will open with the status **"Waiting"**.
 The transfer will begin once the recipient accepts.

+### Server Role

+The server automatically facilitates the DCC handshake, provided that `PRIVMSG` handling is correctly set up.
+This server implementation also detects the `\x01` delimiters in `PRIVMSG` messages and validates the `DCC SEND` command in order to log the file transfer properly.

 ---

 ## Bot